mark-wiemer/mocha-wiki/HOW-TO:-Count-assertions.md

-While Mocha itself does not provide an assertion layer and cannot provide assertion counting, it's relatively easy to integrate this behaviour using hooks.
+While Mocha itself does not provide an assertion layer and cannot provide assertion counting, it's relatively easy to integrate this behavior using hooks.
 The following is a simplified version of an assertion counter:

 ```js